niespodd/browser-fingerprinting/README.md

 ## [Multilogin](https://multilogin.com), [Kameleo](https://kameleo.io/) and others 💰🤠

+* ❌ **General `navigator` and `window` properties** - As per [Multilogin documentation](https://docs.multilogin.com/l/en/article/chvo34br5c-global-browser-profile-preferences) custom browser builds typically lag behind the latest additions added by browser vendors - Chromium in this case.
 * 🤷 **Font masking** - Font fingerprinting still leaks host OS due to use of [different font rendering backends on Win/Lin/Mac](https://blog.typekit.com/2010/10/15/type-rendering-operating-systems/).
 However, the basic "font whitelisting" technique can help to slightly rotate browser fingerprint.
 * ❌ **Inconsistencies** - Profile misconfiguration leads to early property/behavior inconsitency detection.
 * ❌ **Native extensions** - Unlike `puppeteer-extra-plugin-stealth` custom Chromium builds such as ML and Kameleo provide at most an override for native plugins and extensions shipped with Google Chrome.
 * ❌ **AudioContext APIs and WebGL property override** - Manipulation of original canvas and audio waveform can be detected with custom JS.
+* ✔️ **Audio and GL noise**

 tbd (if you have an active subscription in any of these services and don't mind sharing an account drop me an email ❤️)

+# Non-technical notes

+I need to make a general remark to people who are evaluating (and/or) planning to introduce anti-bot software on their websites. **Anti-bot software is nonsense.** Its snake oil sold to people without technical knowledge for heavy bucks.

+Blocking bot traffic is based on the premise that you (or your technology provider) can **distinguish bots from real users**.
+To make this happen various privacy-invasive techniques are applied.
+To date none of them has been proved to be successful against specialized web scraping tools. **Anti-bot software is all about reducing cheap bot traffic.** It makes the process of scraping more expensive and complicated, but **does not make it entirely impossible**.

+Anti-bot software vendors use detection techniques that fall into one of these two categories:

+### Binary detection

+No specialized web scraping software is used.
+Vendor can detect the bad traffic based on information openly disclosed by the scraper e.g. `User-Agent` header, connection parameters etc.

+As a result **only bots that are not targeted to scrape specific website are blocked**.
+This will make most of the managers happy, because the overall number of *bad traffic* goes down and it may almost look like there is no more bot traffic on the website. **Wrong.**

+### Traffic clustering

+More advanced web scrapers make use of residential proxies and implement complex evasion techniques to fool anti-bot software to think that the web scraper is a real user.
+No detection mechanism exists to get around this due to technical limitation of web browsers.

+In this case, most of the time the vendor will be only able to **cluster the bad traffic** by finding patterns in bot traffic and behavior.
+This is where browser fingerprinting comes into play.
+The problem with banning the traffic here is that it may turn out to be a risky operation when bots are successfully mimicking real users.
+There is a chance that **by blocking bots the website will become unavailable to real visitors**.

+### *Gateways, captchas & co*

+If you think this is a way to go [google "captcha resolve api"](https://letmegooglethat.com/?q=captcha+resolve+api).

 ## Support